About the Washington Center

-(1) An intensive, high-touch summer institute where campus teams benefit from support from higher education experts, campus-specific consulting, and professional development assistance.
-Campus teams return to their campus with an action plan to ...
+- An intensive, high-touch summer institute where campus teams benefit from the support of higher education experts, campus-specific consulting, and professional development assistance.

-(2) Collaboration with campuses to support campus reform efforts and student success initiatives through campus-specific consulting, and professional development assistance.
+- Collaborations with campuses to support reform efforts and student success initiatives through dedicated coaching and consulting.

-(5) Contributing to the learning community knowledge base through Learning Community Research and Practice - a biannual, open‐access, peer‐reviewed journal - and occasional papers.
+- Scholarly contributions through occasional papers and Learning Community Research and Practice - a biannual, open‐access, peer‐reviewed journal.

 Contact us for more information about any of these opportunities.